steipete/sweetlink/README.md

 ## TLS Onboarding

 SweetLink’s daemon defaults to `https://localhost:4455`.
 Run `pnpm sweetlink trust-ca` once per machine to install the mkcert certificate authority, then visit `https://localhost:4455` in the browser profile you plan to automate and accept the prompt.
-The example app (`pnpm --filter @sweetlink/example-basic-web dev`) now performs a preflight check via `/api/sweetlink/status`: it blocks the “Enable SweetLink” button until the daemon is reachable and the certificate is trusted, with quick actions to open the daemon URL or retry the check.
+The example app (run `pnpm dev` inside `examples/basic-web`) now performs a preflight check via `/api/sweetlink/status`: it blocks the “Enable SweetLink” button until the daemon is reachable and the certificate is trusted, with quick actions to open the daemon URL or retry the check.

 When automating, you can poll `/api/sweetlink/status` the same way—only proceed when `reachable` and `tlsTrusted` are both true.